GIS-EPFL/Robots/robot_files/abb_irb_6700_track_irtb_6004_2x/ReadMe.md

 1. Install the tool securely on the robot's flange or mounting plate
 2. Select the tool calibration method

-  (a) **Manual** - _using a fixed object or calibration plate_
+  **Manual Calibration is what we use here at the GIS** - _using a fixed object or calibration plate_
       - Move the robot to several different positions (depending on if 3 or 4-point calibration is used)
       - Record the position data from the robot's controller
       - Use the recorded positions to compute the TCP using geometric algorithms

-  (b) **Automatic** - _using sensors or dedicated tools_
-      - Robot controller automatically records the position and orientation data from the sensor or camera
-      - Use the software to compute the TCP based on the sensor feedback
-4. Record and save the TCP position in the robot controller
+3. Record and save the TCP position in the robot controller
+4. Declare the new tool as current **add images - Alex**

 **Common Challenges:**
 - Accuracy: Ensuring that the recorded positions are accurate and free from errors